zqh0253/finetrainers/README.md

 ## News

 - 🔥 **2025-02-12**: We have shipped a set of tooling to curate small and high-quality video datasets for fine-tuning.
+See [datasets](./docs/dataset/README.md) documentation page for details!
 - 🔥 **2025-02-12**: Check out [eisneim/ltx_lora_training_i2v_t2v](https://github.com/eisneim/ltx_lora_training_i2v_t2v/)!
 It builds off of `finetrainers` to support image to video training for LTX-Video and STG guidance for inference.
 - 🔥 **2025-01-15**: Support for naive FP8 weight-casting training added!
 This allows training HunyuanVideo in under 24 GB upto specific resolutions.
 - 🔥 **2025-01-13**: Support for T2V full-finetuning added!
 Thanks to [@ArEnSc](https://github.com/ArEnSc) for taking up the initiative!